Did Lee Harvey Oswald Kill J.D. Tippit?

 According to one version of the police radio log, Tippit sent two garbled messages at 1:07 and 1:08 (Warren Commission Hearings, vol.17, p.406 [Commission Exhibit 705], which identifies Tippit by the number of his patrol district: 78).
 A more detailed transcript claims that these calls were made not by Tippit but by two other officers (Warren Commission Hearings, vol.23, p.855).

 Where Was Oswald During the Tippit Shooting?

-The only confirmed sighting of Oswald at around this time was by his housekeeper, Earlene Roberts, who saw him standing at a bus stop outside his lodgings, waiting for a bus heading north.
+The only confirmed sighting of Oswald at around this time was by his housekeeper, Earlene Roberts, who saw him standing at a bus stop outside his rented room, waiting for a bus heading north.
 The site of Tippit’s murder was nine–tenths of a mile away to the south.
 Roberts saw Oswald no earlier than 1:03pm (Warren Commission Hearings, vol.6, p.448 and Warren Commission Hearings, vol.7, p.439), a maximum of seven minutes before Tippit was killed.

-The FBI (Warren Commission Hearings, vol.24, p.18) and the Secret Service (Warren Commission Document 87, p.340) independently measured the time they took to walk briskly from the lodgings to the site of the murder.
+The FBI (Warren Commission Hearings, vol.24, p.18) and the Secret Service (Warren Commission Document 87, p.340) independently measured the time they took to walk briskly from the rented room to the site of the murder.
 Both took 12 minutes.
 Without assistance, Oswald could not have reached Tippit in time to shoot him.